 Some of our AQ courses are offered in a combined format, where Part 1, Part 2 and Specialist candidates, or Senior and Honour Specialist candidates may be combined.
 Within a combined format, participants work towards the achievement of their course-specific expectations.
 When common "big ideas" or skills are involved, all participants in the courses may work together, such as during the Collaborative Inquiry Project.
 At other times, discussion may be specific to each individual course.
 Assessment, evaluation, and reporting are course-specific.

 There are benefits for participants both socially and academically.
 Reviews of research that were conducted in Canada by Naylor (2000) and by Manitoba Education (2003) show that classes of a combined nature can provide participants with increased opportunities for social and emotional growth.
 Participants have been shown to:

-To obtain your login for the online course you need to activate your Western Identity.
-Your Western Identity is your key to central services, including courses, at Western and consists of your User ID and Password.
+To obtain your secure login for the online course in OWL, you need to activate your Western Identity.
+Your Western Identity is your key to central services, including courses, at Western and consists of a User ID and Password.
 Your User ID is a unique name that identifies you as a member of the Western community.
 The User ID cannot be changed.

 IMPORTANT: Your user ID and password are secure and should be kept safe as the ASPIRE Office cannot provide them to you should they be misplaced.
 You will use the same user ID and password to log into future courses at Western, as well as other secured Western sites to view final grades, order transcripts, and access tax receipts.